anthonykulis/DTMC/README.md

 -

 If you have any questions, please email.
+My email is just my first name, then dot, then last name at gmail.
+You can get my name from above (account name).
 Also, pay attention to my commits, this README may become out-of-date as I add more functionality or remove others.